schmidt1024/angular-beginners-workshop/README.md

 }
 ```

-How your template could look like.
+This is how your template could look like.

 ```html
 <!-- movie-detail.component.html -->